apache/hudi/website/docs/procedures.md

 | 20220408153707928 | 2      |

 ### run_compaction

+Schedule or run compaction on a hoodie table.

 :::note
-Schedule or run compaction on a hoodie table.
 For scheduling compaction, if `timestamp` is specified, new scheduled compaction will use given timestamp as instant time.
 Otherwise, compaction will be scheduled by using current system time.

 For running compaction, given ``timestamp`` must be a pending compaction instant time that already exists, if it's not, exception will be thrown.
-Meanwhile, if ``timestamp`` is specified and there are pending compactions, all pending compactions will be executed without new compaction instant generated.
-When calling this procedure, one of parameters ``table`` and ``path`` must be specified at least.
+Meanwhile, if ``timestamp``is specified and there are pending compactions, all pending compactions will be executed without new compaction instant generated.

+When calling this procedure, one of parameters ``table`` and ``path``must be specified at least.
 If both parameters are given, ``table`` will take effect.
 :::

-#### Usage

-Input
+**Input**

 | Parameter Name | Type   | Required | Default Value | Description                         |
 |----------------|--------|----------|---------------|-------------------------------------|